 BAGER SAFE ENVIRONMENT FOR HEALTH SERVICES PLC, 2012 (uploaded to GS registry during 1st verification)

-From 4,955 distributed stoves 95% (corresponding 4,707 stoves) are considered eligible as described in Section D.3.
+To be conservative it is estimated that only 95% of the households in the area are using firewood as their baseline fuel and thus from 4,955 distributed stoves only 95% (corresponding 4,707 stoves) are accounted in the Emission Reduction calculations as described more in detail in Section D.3

 Note.
 From 9,784 tCO2e is composed of totally 6,724 of vintage 2018 ERs and 3,060 of vintage 2019 ERs.
 Annual ERs are capped as 10,000 VERs for each project year as showed in the ER calculation spreadsheet (see the cell N6).